 • More frequent urge to go to the toilet

 As we see, symptoms of ovarian cancer may be confused with other medical conditions such as IBS (Irritable Bowel Syndrome).
-However, it is better to consult your gynaecologist or oncologist before ruling out the possibility of ovarian cancer.
+However, it is better to consult your gynecologist or oncologist before ruling out the possibility of ovarian cancer.
 It is highly advised especially to women, who have a history of ovarian cancer running in the family.

-Not Recommended For Ovarian Cancer Treatment
+Ovarian Cancer Treatment (28 Clinics)

 Most patients are able to undergo ovarian cancer treatment.
 Nevertheless, some medical conditions or general state of health of a patient may deem treatment of cancer impossible.
 Additionally, a late ovarian cancer diagnosis may mean that standard treatment is not possible or effective anymore.
 Especially patients with stage 4 ovarian cancer will be treated with palliative methods rather than operation or chemotherapy treatment.